opentargets-archive/roadmap/README.md

 - needs significant effort or changes the platform in a significant way (ex. something that would take 10 person-weeks to implement, introduce or redesign a system component, or introduces API changes)
 - impacts the UX or operation of the platform substantially so that users would need guidance on how to take advantage of it

-It is unlikely a feature if it is:
+It is unlikely an epic if it is:

 - adding/fixing a  test
 - refactoring code